Charles Anthon: Life

 His father George Christian Anthon was a German-American medical doctor who served in the British Army during the American Revolution until the surrender of Detroit in 1796.
 George attained the rank of surgeon general, resigned, married the daughter of a French officer, and settled in New York City.
-Charles was born there on November 19, 1797, graduated with honors from Columbia College in 1815, and, after studying law at his elder brother's firm, was called to the bar in 1819.
+Charles was born there on November 19, 1797, graduated with honors from Columbia College in 1815 where he was a member of the Philolexian Society and, after studying law at his elder brother's firm, was called to the bar in 1819.
 He never practiced.
 Instead, the next year, he was appointed assistant professor of Greek and Latin at his old college.
 In 1830, he was made a full professor and become the headmaster of the Columbia Grammar & Preparatory School.
 In 1835, he was appointed Jay Professor of the Greek Language and Literature in Columbia College upon the resignation of Nathaniel Fish Moore.
 He retired from the grammar school in 1864 and died in New York on July 29, 1867, at the age of 69.